 How to handle a lazy child effectively?

 When you see your children acting lazy, don’t punish them immediately.
-You can absolutely handle the situation by your encouragement with positive words to get out of the funk.
+You can absolutely handle the situation with your encouragement with positive words to get out of the funk.
 At those times, there are some extra tips for you as a parent to consider when trying to learn how to handle a lazy child.

 When you encourage your child to get up and complete required tasks, you shouldn’t make the tasks too easy or do it for them.
 This enables your child to understand the value of hard work.